 So, if you want your book to look amazing inside and out, contact us for a quote.

-I started wondering recently if I could create a flip book and get it printed and on sale.
+I started wondering recently if I could create a book like this and get it printed and on sale.
 This article will explain how I made such a book and put it on sale via Ingram Spark.
 KDP Print doesn’t support this type of book.

 For my book, I used the Project Gutenberg text of Little Wars and Floor Games, both by H.G.
 Wells.
 I chose these because they are in the public domain, they fit together, and they’re books that I’m happy to have on my shelves but didn’t already own.